Vitris/vitris-website/README.md

   We should be able to accurately track "in the wild" how quickly our assets are loading on each clients device.
 This will allow us to prioritize different optimizations of asset deliveries. https://developers.google.com/analytics/devguides/collection/analyticsjs/user-timings

+  ### Interfacing
+  The modern web is designed with interfacing applications together and this will be the trend going forward until we have full connectivity.
+Deploying as much connectivity as possible will increase digital conversion rates.

+  #### HTML Markup
+  The usage of meta tags to interface website links thumbnails with other platforms such as iMessage and Facebook: http://blog.avenuecode.com/rich-previews-of-shared-links

   ### Design

   #### Best Practices with Landing Pages